LoopKit/loopdocs/docs/loop-3/omnipod.md

 You'll see this screen every time you ask Loop to `Pair New Pod`.

+With the new Universal Omnipod Pump Manager, the Pair Pod screen includes the name of the Pod Type you are pairin along with a description.
+Make sure you have the correct Pod Type selected for the Pod you just filled with insulin.

 The Omnipod Common pairing protocol is the same for all Pods.
 The difference is that Classic or Eros Pods require a RileyLink compatible device and Omnipod 5 and DASH do not.
 There are also slight differences in some of the text and graphics, e.g., Omnipod DASH uses a blue needle cap and both the Classic and Omnipod 5 Pods use a clear needle cap.

 Graphic below shows the Pair Pod screen for Eros (left), DASH (middle) and O5 (right).